mtlynch/mtlynch.io/content/posts/tinypilot/index.md

         /dev/video1
 ```

-Within minutes of connecting it to my Pi, I was able to successfully capture and restream HDMI video:
+Within minutes, I was able to capture and restream HDMI video:

 ```bash
 # On the Pi